benpollarduk/BP.AdventureFramework/docs/docfx/docs/exit.md

 This will be returned if the player examines the Exit.

-Like all Examinable objects, an Exit can be assigned custom commands:
+Like all Examinable objects, an Exit can be assigned custom commands.

 ```csharp
 exit.Commands =